 - First Contentful Paint – First contentful paint refers to the speed at which your site begins to load on a visitor’s device.
 It’s important because it has a direct effect on your bounce rate.

 - Site Architecture – The Google web crawlers need to index every part of your website to pull it up when users perform a relevant search.
 If you don’t have precise link mapping or if your site architecture includes dead ends (pages that don’t link to any other page), you are less likely to rank high on searches.
 A flat architecture is the best way to go in many cases, but ensuring you have excellent and linear internal linking is also crucial.

 - Loading Speeds – People won’t wait around for pages to load.
 There are plenty of other pest control options, and the internet makes it easy to find.
 So you have to make sure all your website pages are loading quickly.
 You may have to change servers or upgrade your service.

 If you are questioning your SEO strategy, the best thing to do is to ask a professional.
-Here at Contractor SEO Webmasters, we specialize in helping pest control contractors rank higher and generate more leads.
+Here at Contractor Webmasters, we specialize in helping pest control contractors rank higher and generate more pest control leads.
 Let us develop a superior SEO strategy for your business today.